Master of Science in Informatics at Grenoble

 The theoretical part for graph-shaped data introduces the recursive relational algebra, with an application to recursive (C2RPQ) graph queries.

 The course also aims at presenting important challenges, significant results, and open research issues.
 Pointers to teaching material can be found below.

 |Core XML: XML, DTD, XML Schema, XML Parsing||slides|

 |Finite Tree Automata (inspired by W. Martens and T. Schwentick)||slides|

 |First-Order Logic and Monadic Second-Order Logic||slides|

-You may also want to have a look at some other recommended reading material prepared by colleagues.
+You may also want to have a look at some auxiliary reading material.